North Vancouver (City)

 - The North Shore Waterfront Liaison Committee includes representatives from local residents, municipalities, industry and the port authority.
 The committee’s role is to liaise between different groups, share information, and address local port-related issues.

 Through our community investment program, we support community projects throughout the Lower Mainland.
-We are proud to have contributed to the following North Shore community programs in 2015:
+We are proud to have contributed to the following North Shore community programs:

 - Sto:lo – Bright New Day Reconciliation Circle